System Administrator Learning Path Overview

-This learning path is for users who manage users, groups, and authorizations for their organization.
+This learning path is for users who manage users, groups, and attributes for their organization.

 Learning path context

-This learning path illustrates how to manage users, permissions, and groups and authorizations, which are used to drive policies and restrict data access.
+This learning path illustrates how to manage users, permissions, and groups and attributes, which are used to drive policies and restrict data access.

 Traditional approaches to using groups for data access rarely implement user attributes in ways that make sense and reflect who the users actually are; instead, users are divided into groups, and then these groups are used to determine what data users should have access to.

 In this approach, once data sources are added or controls need to change, new groups must be added and managed, which creates confusion and inefficiency because, eventually, more groups exist than data sources and users don't know what groups they need access to.

 Immuta shifts this paradigm by comparing user attributes to conditions set in policies to determine data access.
 System Administrators create and manage these attributes, which then drive Global and Local Policies.